isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [Herb Sutter](http://herbsutter.com/)

 This document is a very early draft.
 It is inkorrekt, incompleat, and pÂµÃoorly formatted.
-Had it been an open source (code) project, this would have been release 0.7.
+Had it been an open-source (code) project, this would have been release 0.7.
 Copying, use, modification, and creation of derivative works from this project is licensed under an MIT-style license.
 Contributing to this project requires agreeing to a Contributor License.
 See the accompanying [LICENSE](LICENSE) file for details.
 We make this project available to "friendly users" to use, copy, modify, and derive from, hoping for constructive input.